buggregator/laravel-app/README.md

 ### 3. Compatible with Sentry

-Debugger can be used to receive Sentry reports from your application.
-Debugger is a lightweight alternative for local development.
-Just configure Sentry DSN to send data to Debugger.
+Buggregator can be used to receive Sentry reports from your application.
+Buggregator is a lightweight alternative for local development.
+Just configure Sentry DSN to send data to Buggregator.
 It can display dump output in the browser as well as in a terminal (console output).

 **Simple example** `SENTRY_LARAVEL_DSN=http://sentry@127.0.0.1:23517/1`.

 ### 4. Compatible with [Monolog](https://github.com/Seldaek/monolog)

-Debugger can receive logs from `monolog/monolog` package via `\Monolog\Handler\SlackWebhookHandler` or `\Monolog\Handler\SocketHandler` handler.
-Debugger can display dump output in the browser as well as in a terminal (console output).
+Buggregator can receive logs from `monolog/monolog` package via `\Monolog\Handler\SlackWebhookHandler` or `\Monolog\Handler\SocketHandler` handler.
+Buggregator can display dump output in the browser as well as in a terminal (console output).

 **Example**
 ```